What is this Service?

 Service Maintenance Schedule

-CMS has established several different maintenance windows depending upon which Cloud environment your resources resides.
+Cloud Services has established several different maintenance windows depending upon which Cloud environment your resources resides.
 Click on the link below to view the maintenance windows.

 - State Cloud Service environments are architected and managed to achieve 99.9% availability 24x7x365. (excluding maintenance windows/measured on monthly basis)